Table of Contents

 - If the chargeback carries the “Incorrect Transaction Code” modifier, provide transaction receipts or other documents that show why the transaction code you used was correct and appropriate.

 - If the chargeback carries the “Transaction Currency Mismatch” modifier, provide transaction receipts or other documents that show that you used the correct transaction currency.

-One way to avoid chargebacks related to currency conversion is to require transactions in local currency only, but this isn’t a realistic tactic for merchants who serve international customers.
+One way to avoid chargebacks related to currency conversion is to reject foreign currency transactions, but this isn’t a realistic option for everyone.
+Merchants who accept foreign currencies should make sure they and their employees know all the rules and procedures related to the process.

-Make sure that you and your employees understand the rules, costs, and procedures that relate to currency conversion, and make sure you fully explain the currency conversion options and costs to your customers before processing their transactions.
+Make sure you fully explain the currency conversion options and costs to your customers before processing their transactions to avoid dissatisfaction.

 The following tips can help you avoid this kind of chargeback:

 - Do not use Dynamic Currency Conversion as the default option when processing transactions.
 Ask the customer if they want to use the service, but don’t make it mandatory or apply it automatically.

 - Always inform customers ahead of time about any currency conversion that needs to take place, as well as any applicable fees they may be charged.

 - Always give customers the option to pay using local currency.